Mistakes in the balcony vegetable garden with pots of tomatoes, lettuce and herbs

 This is perhaps the most human error of all.

-Many people start a balcony garden thinking they will have bountiful harvests right away.
+Many people start a small urban garden on their balcony, thinking they'll have abundant harvests right away.

 Requires: